The New York Times & Wall Street Journal Bestseller...

 The name Ben Stein is synonymous with intelligence and money.
 Teamed with investment advisor and psychologist Phil DeMuth, they examine a century of stock market data to discover a profound and original investment truth: Yes, You Can Time the Market!

 The bubble is over.
 Going forward, investors are going to have to be much more careful about how and when they step into the stock market to make money.
+Not only that, but it's also important which platform they choose to carry out their investment process.
+If you're a crypto investor, choose well-known yet reputable exchanges like coinbase, as it will facilitate buying, holding, and selling of various cryptocurrencies.
+Also, you can visit coinbase bewertung blog to know the coinbase ratings and reviews.
 An instant investment classic, Yes, You Can Time the Market shows investors simple, readily available measurements to tell them when it's time for stocks, and when it might he time for bonds, real estate, or cash.
 The book doesn't pretend to tell you when to buy day-by-day for quick trading profits.
 But it does offer a set of reliable signals for the prudent, long-term investor to get in or stay out of the market for the best long-term rewards.
 An investor who followed their guidelines would have bought stocks in fifteen out of fifteen of the best long-term years to invest since 1926, while sidestepping the worst fifteen years.
 Written for the investor who wants to preserve capital and build wealth steadily, Yes, You Can Time the Market is prudent, bedrock advice for the man, woman, or family who can no longer afford to play games with their money.

 About the Authors: